 Since the Company's inception, the Company has implemented labour and environmental policies and practices that address these important matters, including policies promoting fair compensation and work hours, freedom of association and collective bargaining, anti-harassment and discrimination, health and safety, community engagement, respect for the environment and policies prohibiting bribery and corruption, and child and forced labour (including from its supply base).
-The Company retained a third party consultant to assist the Company with updating and refining its sustainability strategy to meet its own goals and purpose for an environmentally and socially responsible company.
-The Company commenced the rollout of this strategy in 2020.

-The Company's approach to health and safety, diversity, sustainability and the like is not formulaic in response to popular trends: it is at the core of Martinrea's culture to make people's lives better.
+The Company's approach to its sustainability policies is not formulaic in response to popular trends: it is at the core of Martinrea's culture to make people's lives better.
 It is a given that people are to be treated the way we wish to be treated, with dignity and respect.
-It is foundational that a person has to be safe in our Company, physically or emotionally, that prejudice in any form is unacceptable, that opportunity is provided equally to all, and the Company strives to do that every day.
+It is foundational that a person has to be safe in our Company, physically and/or emotionally, that prejudice in any form is unacceptable, that opportunity is provided equally to all, and the Company strives to do that every day.
 It is also foundational that we as a company promote sustainability in all we do in our communities, by respecting and improving the environment (indeed, our lightweighting business focuses on reducing emissions and saving energy), by supporting good causes in communities, and by being an employer of choice.
 That is what sustainability means to us.